-North Mayo is a cyclist’s paradise with a large amount of routes available.
-Different terrains with different levels of ability, there is a trail/route for everyone.
+North Mayo is a cyclist’s paradise with a large amount of cycling trails and routes available.
+It also offers varying terrains with different levels of ability, there is a trail/route for everyone.

 Belleek Cycling Trail